tobbe-eklov/ISP-with-IPv6/README.md

 # ISP-with-IPv6
 Script and more to create https://ispmedipv6.se/
 It's little messy but it works.
-Working on an LAMP based on Ubuntu 16.04.
+Working on a LAMP based on Ubuntu 16.04.
 Dependecies -
 dig, curl, expect, mysql